dy/settings-panel/README.md

 <details><summary>**`panel = Panel(fields, options?)`**</summary>

-The first argument is a list of fields.
-Each one may have following properties:
+The first argument is a list of fields or object with id/field pairs.
+Each field may have following properties:

 * `type` one of `range` • `interval` • `checkbox` • `color` • `select` • `switch` • `raw` • `textarea` • `text` or any `<input>` type.
 If undefined, type will be detected from the value.
 * `id` used as key to identify the field.
 If undefined, the label will be used instead.